GigiMad/PenAutomate/README.md

 ## Installation

-To install the necessary dependencies for this project, run the following command:

-To download the repository from the GitHub link you've provided, you can follow these steps:
+To download the repository, you can follow these steps:

-Option 1: Using Git
+### Option 1: Using Git

 If you have Git installed on your computer, you can clone the repository directly to your local machine.
 Here's how to do it:

 Open a command prompt or terminal window.